mwilcome/kmp-blogsite/kmp/README.md

-# KMP (Kotlin Multiplatform)
+# Kotlin Multiplatform (KMP)

-This directory contains the Kotlin Multiplatform (KMP) portion of the project.
+This directory contains the Kotlin Multiplatform portion of the project.

-It is intentionally split into **logic**, **UI**, and **application shell** so that:
+It is intentionally split into **logic**, **UI**, and **application shell** to keep concerns isolated and prevent accidental coupling between Android and web.

-- shared business logic can be consumed by **Android** and **Angular**
-- mobile UI can exist independently without affecting JS output
-- web UI remains entirely owned by Angular
+The goal is not “maximum sharing”, but **controlled sharing**.

 ---

 ## Modules

 ### `shared-logic`

-Core shared logic module.
+Pure shared logic.

 Targets:
 - Android
 - JavaScript (IR)
-- iOS (present but currently dormant)
+- iOS (present but currently unused)

 Responsibilities:
 - Business logic
 - Pure functions
 - Data transformations
-- JS-exported APIs consumed by Angular
+- APIs exported to JavaScript

-This module **does generate JavaScript and TypeScript definitions** and is the _only_ module that feeds the Angular app.
+This is the **only** module that:
+- Produces JavaScript
+- Produces TypeScript definitions
+- Feeds the Angular application

+No UI code exists here.

 ---

 ### `shared-ui`

-Shared Compose UI module.
+Android-only shared UI.

 Targets:
-- Android only (by design)
+- Android

 Responsibilities:
-- Shared mobile UI components
+- Compose UI
+- Layout and presentation
+- Calling into `shared-logic` when needed

+This module **does not**:
-- Compose-based layouts
+- Target JavaScript
+- Export anything to Angular
-- No business logic
+- Contain business logic
-- No JS target

-This module exists to prove that shared UI can be reintroduced without impacting the JS pipeline or Angular in any way.
+Its existence proves that shared UI can be added without affecting the JS pipeline.

 ---

-### `composeApp`
+### `composeApp` / `androidApp`

 Android application shell.

 Responsibilities:
 - Android entry point
+- Activity setup
+- Hosting Compose
-- Wiring shared UI and shared logic together
+- Wiring `shared-ui` and `shared-logic` together
-- Platform-specific setup

 This module depends on:
 - `shared-logic`